-The preparation of this ESIA Report will allow for the acquisition of the Environmental Permit to also cover the extra capacity of 23MW (5MW Kaleo PV Plant at Site 3 under Phase 1 as well as the 18MW PV Plants associated with Phase 2 development) to enable the construction of these additional PV plants to also commence.
-Following execution of Contract Agreement with the EPC Contractor, VRA will apply for a Constructional Permit from the Energy Commission, Fire Permit from the Ghana National Fire Service as well as a Development Permit from the respective District Assemblies to enable construction to begin.
 A Water Use Permit is to be applied for from the Water Resources Commission during project construction after a detailed hydrogeological and geophysical investigations is employed to locate extensive fracture zones to increase the chances of drilling success and higher-yielding boreholes to meet demand.
-A Generation & Electricity Wholesale Supply Licence is to be obtained from the Energy Commission during operation and maintenance phases.
-It must be noted that with the exception of the Development Permit, all the above-mentioned permits are to be continuously renewed during the lifetime of the project.
+A Generation & Electricity Wholesale Supply Licence and Fire Permit is to be obtained from the Energy Commission and the Ghana National Fire service respectively during operation and maintenance phases.
+It must be noted that except for the Building Permit, all the above-mentioned permits are to be continuously renewed during the lifetime of the project.